n76/Symphony/README.md

 |:----------|:---|
 READ_EXTERNAL_STORAGE|Needed to access music stored on your microSD card.
-WAKE_LOCK|So the player can go to the background without stopping MEDIA_CONTENT_CONTROL|So we can actually control and play you music.
+WAKE_LOCK|So the player can go to the background without stopping

 Update History
 ==============